Skill May Not Make Money or Increase Construction Work Productivity

 Construction workers get paid for something else.
 Find out what.

-When you ask for a pay rise based on skill, the skill doesn't really mean anything, but what matters is what you can do with it.
+▶️When you ask for a pay rise based on skill, the skill doesn't mean anything, but what matters is what you can do with it.
 In this case, what it means is that you should be accountable for greater production, therefore, more responsibility.

 IF YOU WERE A SITE CLEANER:

-Considering that you have already acquired the skill, you are asking for a pay rise and because you're delivering more than when you just started, your boss may simply update his/her level of expectation to your current level of skill.
+Considering that you have already acquired the skill and you improve productivity, you are asking for a pay rise and because you're delivering more than when you just started, your boss may simply update his/her level of expectation to your current level of skill.

 When you’ve just started you were cleaning 1 room per hour.